Thiago Monteiro (tennis): Junior career

 Thiago Monteiro had a successful junior career, winning many tournaments.
 Monteiro peaked in the ITF Junior Circuit rankings at No. 2 on 2 February 2012.
 He ended his junior career with a 77–31 win record on singles and 47–32 on doubles.

 In 2004, being ten years old, Thiago won the Paraíba Tour Tournament.
-In 2005, Monteiro won the Fortaleza Cup by beating Evandro Alencar in straight sets on the final.
+In 2005, Monteiro won the Fortaleza Cup by beating Evandro Alencar in straight sets in the final.
 In 2006, he captured the first of three titles at the Banana Bowl, in the category u12.
-2008 was a very successful year for Monteiro, both in singles and in doubles.
+2008 was a very successful year for Monteiro, both in singles and doubles.
 He won the South-America Tournament of Nations, the Torneio Brasileirão, the Guanabara Open de Tênis (4th and 5th stage), all singles tournaments; and the 1st and 2nd stage of Torneio Nacional Rota-do-Sol (both in singles and doubles).
 Monteiro also conquered his second Banana Bowl title, category u14.
 Later that year, Thiago was awarded with Troféu Jornalista Flávio Ponte, at the category Personalidade Esportiva do Ano (Sports Personality of the Year).

 To focus on his tennis career, Thiago moved from his hometown in Fortaleza, to Balneário Camboriú, in Santa Catarina.
 This change led Thiago to conquer multiple titles in 2009: Copa Claro (3rd stage) and Credicard MasterCard Junior Cup (2nd and 3rd stage), in singles tournaments, and the doubles titles at XIV Goodyear Junior Cup and the Eddie Herr Tennis Championship.
 Monteiro was also runner-up at the G1 tournament, Orange Bowl, playing in the singles draw.
-This same year, he won his first points on the ATP rankings by playing two Futures' events in the doubles category.
+This same year, he won his first points on the ATP rankings by playing two Futures events in the doubles category.

 Starting in 2010, Thiago was number one in both CBT and COSAT ranking.
 He won his third and final title at the 40th edition of the Banana Bowl, this time in the u16 category, and also made his debut on the ATP Singles Rankings, with his participation in a Future in his birthplace, in Fortaleza.
 In 2011, Thiago started the year winning the Grade A Copa Gerdau in Porto Alegre, one of the most important tournaments on the ITF Junior Circuit.
-At 17 years old, Monteiro also won three other clay tournaments: the Asuncion Bowl, Astrid Bowl, and the Offenbach Tournament.
+At 17 years old, Monteiro also won three other clay tournaments: the Asuncion Bowl, the Astrid Bowl, and the Offenbach Tournament.
 In this last one, he defeated Matias Sborowitz on the final in straight sets.

 Thiago didn't achieve much success in singles Grand Slams as a junior: his best results were reaching the third round at the Wimbledon Championships in 2011 and 2012 French Open.
 He had a better run at doubles: reaching the quarterfinals of the Australian Open and the semifinals at the French Open, both in 2012.
 Monteiro's last match as a junior was at the 2012 US Open.